arbor-sim/arbor/doc/py_recipe.rst

     .. function:: cell_description(gid)

-        A high level decription of the cell with global identifier :attr:`arbor.cell_member.gid`, for example the morphology, synapses and ion channels required to build a multi-compartment neuron.
+        A high level description of the cell with global identifier :attr:`arbor.cell_member.gid`, for example the morphology, synapses and ion channels required to build a multi-compartment neuron.
         The type used to describe a cell depends on the kind of the cell.
-        The interface for querying the kind and description of a cell are seperate to allow the cell type to be provided without building a full cell description, which can be very expensive.
+        The interface for querying the kind and description of a cell are separate to allow the cell type to be provided without building a full cell description, which can be very expensive.